Pop Culture Madness!

 Four months after approving the merger of Comcast and NBC in 2011, Meredith Attwell Baker, the FCC commissioner who approved the deal, was hired as a lobbyist by Comcast.

-Charlie Sheen was fired his popular TV Show Two and a Half Men.
+Charlie Sheen was fired from his popular TV Show Two and a Half Men.

 Firsts and the Biggest Christmas Gifts